MrHsiehVCS/unit8-pp/README.md

   - `Reservation`s that have a passenger should be represented by the passenger's name
   - There should be a single space between each seat.
 There should be no spaces along the edges of the plane
   - Rows should be separated by a new line
 - The method `getSeats()` that returns the two-dimensional array of seats.
-This is used for testing purposes, and normally would not be necessary in your program.
+This is used for testing purposes, and normally would not be necessary in your program.'

+### Recommended Implementation Order
+1. the constructor
+2. `toString()`
+3. `getSeats()`
+4. The rest can be completed in any order

 ## Connect 4 Rules